Aurelian-C/React-Summary_App/src/markdowns/01_React_basics/The_concept_of_composition_props_children.md

 ==`props.children` is a **reserved name**, and the value of this special children prop will always be **the content between the opening and closing tags** of your custom component.
 This is a concept called **Composition**==.

-What do we gain by using composition (custom components as wrappers)?
-Well, with composition we are able to _extract some **code duplication** from inside our HTML/JSX/CSS files into a separate wrapper component_.
+What do you gain by using composition (custom components as wrappers)?
+Well, with composition you are able to _extract some **code duplication** from inside your HTML/JSX/CSS files into a separate wrapper component_.

 In the above example, it's just one `div` tag, but throughout the course you will also see more complex wrapper components which might have a more complex JSX structure, things like modals and alerts.
 In such cases, being able to extract that often allows you to **save a lot of code duplication** and it often allows you to **keep your other components clean**.